Emmanuel-Okafor/Chest_Xray_Diagnostics/README.md

 'data_model_24.pt' (https://drive.google.com/file/d/1Kkw5d_a5LR0qQtfqtUgMymIoUMWihuU-/view?usp=sharing)

 # Deployment Application
-Use the command to run the chest x-xray diagnostic app
+Use the command below to run the chest xray  diagnostic application tool for predicting the existence of pneumonia or not.

 python app.py